Middle School Curriculum

 Grade Level: 11-12

-An athletic department intern assists in the creation and implementation of athletic programs and events.
+Approval RequiredAn athletic department intern assists in the creation and implementation of athletic programs and events.
 Interns will work to develop connections between faith and sports, and to promote a culture of school pride that leads others closer to the heart of God.
 This internship may require both a dedicated class period and occasional tasks at events after school.
 Interns may also assist in planning campus life and campus ministry events such as chapel, Homecoming, etc.

 Grade Level: 9–12

-In this year-long course, students learn the rules of professional print production as they pertain to design, photo composition, and writing techniques.
+Prerequisite: Administrative approvalIn this year-long course, students learn the rules of professional print production as they pertain to design, photo composition, and writing techniques.
 They also become familiar with Adobe Creative Suite software, heavily utilizing both InDesign and Photoshop.
 Strong emphasis will be placed on design principles and theme development.
 Students will learn the necessity of meeting deadlines and maintaining a budget while planning and producing the yearbook.
 Skills in photography, design, and journalistic writing will be obtained while working in a team setting.
 Yearbook students are eligible and encouraged to participate in local and national design and photography competitions and may be required to perform duties outside of the classroom such as photographing events and interviewing people.
 Honoring God by performing to the best of our abilities while maintaining accuracy is at the heart of this program.

-• Middle School Exploration Courses
+Middle School Exploration

 Fine Arts Exploration

-Students will explore the various fine art opportunities offered at Harding Academy, spending one semester in a band/chorus combination and one quarter each of visual art and drama.
-In the Theatre and Art semester of the Fine Arts Experience, students will star in their performance on the O. O. Emmons stage and create all of the sets and props.
-In the Band and Chorus semester students will build on their musical knowledge from lower school and learn new skills as they create a musical performance.
+Grade Level: 6Students will explore the various fine art opportunities offered at Harding Academy.
+In art, students will engage in a variety of different art styles, techniques, and projects.
+In band and chorus students will build on their musical knowledge and learn new skills as they create a musical performance.
 This course is designed to build community and creativity through our students’ God-given talents as well as to foster an appreciation for the fine arts.

-• Middle School Electives
+Middle School Electives

 Beginner Band